 Professional Semester/Directed Teaching (Student Teaching)

-Each student enrolled in a teacher certification program at UM-Dearborn, whether pursuing an elementary or a secondary provisional certificate, is expected to spend one full academic term exclusively in professional work.
+Each student enrolled in a teacher certification program at UM-Dearborn, whether pursuing an elementary or a secondary Standard Teaching Certificate, is expected to spend one full academic term exclusively in professional work.
 This period of time is called the "professional semester."
 Directed Teaching (student teaching) and its related seminar serve as the core for this particular term.
 This entails a full day's teaching load and all school-related activities at a University-negotiated site.
 The professional semester for elementary certification students is as follows: